Make Non Fire Cooking For Kids Enjoyable!

 Image courtesy Adams Media

 We couldn’t resist including a Harry Potter-inspired cookbook to our list.
 If there is one way to get kids cooking, it’s through magical recipes that are inspired by the Potter-universe.
 Although this book has a mix of recipes, some of which include non-fire cooking for kids, it’s great fun and will get the whole family involved – especially if you are a family of Potter-Heads!
-The book contains 150 recipes which children and adults can prepare together.
+The book contains 150 recipes that children and adults can prepare together.

 3. Pinkalicious Cupcake Cookbook, by Victoria Kann